Trtim/sploop.io-autoheal/README.md

-# sploop.io-autoheal
+# sploop.io macro/hack
-AutoHeal For Gamers
+For skids, by skids.

 1. have python and pip installed
 2. run "pip install keyboard"